balancer/scaffold-balancer-v3/README.md

 - The `DEPLOYER_PRIVATE_KEY` must start with `0x` and must possess enough Sepolia ETH to deploy the contracts
 - The `SEPOLIA_RPC_URL` facilitates running a local fork and sending transactions to sepolia testnet

-#### Start a local fork

-By default, this project runs on a local anvil fork of the Sepolia testnet
+3. Start a local anvil fork of the Sepolia testnet

 ```bash
 yarn fork
 ```

-#### Deploy Contracts

-Deploy the mock tokens, pool factories, pool hooks, and custom pools
+4. Deploy the mock tokens, pool factories, pool hooks, and custom pools contracts

 ```bash
 yarn deploy
 ```

-- All contracts are deployed from the `DEPLOYER_PRIVATE_KEY` specified in the `.env`.
-By default, this wallet receives mock tokens and the resulting BPT from pool initialization
+- The `DEPLOYER_PRIVATE_KEY` wallet receives the mock tokens and resulting BPT from pool initialization

-#### Start the Frontend
+5. Start the Frontend

 ```bash
 yarn start
 ```

-#### Explore the Frontend
+6. Explore the Frontend

 - Navigate to http://localhost:3000 to see the home page
 - Visit the [Pools Page](http://localhost:3000/pools) to search by address or select using the pool buttons